-At the request of the Honourable Prime Minister of St. Kitts and Nevis, the Honourable Dr. Denzil Douglas, and in keeping with its remit to reduce and eliminate stigma and discrimination in the context of HIV in the Caribbean and in accordance with the UNAIDS Global Goal of Zero discrimination by 2015, PANCAP has designed a programme to address specific issues of stigma and discrimination in the Caribbean.
-The PANCAP programme is entitled Justice for All - Creating a Facilitating Environment to Reduce HIV-Related Stigma and Discrimination in the Caribbean.
+At the request of the Honorable Prime Minister of St. Kitts and Nevis, the Honorable Dr. Denzil Douglas, and in keeping with its remit to reduce and eliminate stigma and discrimination in the context of HIV in the Caribbean and in accordance with the UNAIDS Global Goal of Zero discrimination by 2015, PANCAP has designed a Project to address specific issues of stigma and discrimination in the Caribbean.
+The PANCAP project is entitled Justice for All - Creating a Facilitating Environment to Reduce HIV-Related Stigma and Discrimination in the Caribbean.

-The programme is funded as part of PANCAP's Global Fund Grant - Justice for All - and is also partly funded by UNAIDS.
-UNAIDS is collaborating with PANCAP in implementing this Justice for All programme as part of its own commitment to promote the reduction of stigma and discrimination in the context of HIV around the world.
-This is in keeping with UNAIDS seven (7) key programs to reduce stigma and discrimination and increase access to justice for all.
-The Justice for All Programme is endorsed by the UN Special Envoy on HIV and AIDS to the Caribbean, Dr. Edward Greene.
-The Programme is being implemented directly by PANCAP through its Secretariat.
-UNAIDS Caribbean Regional Office and UNAIDS Country Offices are collaborators in the implementation of the programme.
+The Project is funded as part of PANCAP's Global Fund Grant - Justice for All -.
+UNAIDS is collaborating with PANCAP in implementing this Justice for All Project as part of its own commitment to promote the reduction of stigma and discrimination in the context of HIV around the world in keeping with UNAIDS seven (7) key programs to reduce stigma and discrimination and increase access to justice for all.
+The Justice for All Project is being led by UN Secretary General Special Envoy on HIV in the Caribbean, Dr. Edward Greene.

+The Project is being implemented directly by PANCAP through its Secretariat, the PANCAP Coordinating Unit (PCU).
+UNAIDS Caribbean Regional Office and UNAIDS Country Offices are collaborators in the implementation of the project.

-Caribbean countries have signed key international human rights treaties towards equality and dignity for all and have also worked to galvanize advocacy efforts towards legislative reform that would provide a facilitating environment to end stigma and discrimination.
+Caribbean countries have signed key international human rights treaties towards equality and dignity for all and have also undertaken a number of initiatives to galvanize support for advocacy efforts at national and regional levels towards legislative reform that would provide a facilitating environment to end stigma and discrimination in the context of HIV in CARIFORUM countries.
 PANCAP has played a major role in supporting and coordinating these efforts.

-As part of this Programme, PANCAP's Secretariat has undertaken to complete a desk review of recent (last five years) reports, studies and assessments related to stigma and discrimination, human rights and legislation in the Caribbean and to analyse National AIDS Strategic Plans to determine how countries are dealing with the issue of HIV-related stigma and discrimination through legislative and other means.
+As part of this Project, PANCAP's Secretariat has undertaken to complete a desk review of recent (last five years) reports, studies and assessments related to Stigma and Discrimination, Human Rights and Legislation in the Caribbean and to analyze National AIDS Strategic Plans to determine how countries are dealing with the issue of HIV-related stigma and discrimination through legislative and other means.